-On a winter night in 2014, while rehearsing for a holiday cabaret, Amanda and Jenna started playing around as two spunky, big-hearted, open-minded broads with a love of cocktails and rock n’ roll.
-We never could have imagined that six years later, these women would not only teach and entertain, but become our way of putting something positive into the world.
+On a winter night in 2014, while rehearsing for a holiday cabaret, Amanda and Jenna started playing around as two spunky, big-hearted, open-minded broads with a love of cocktails, bagels and rock n’ roll.
+In that instant, Ruth and Estelle were born.
+Six years later, these women have become vibrant entertainers, educators, and a vehicle for spreading laughter through the City of Brotherly Love- and beyond!

 Audience Comments and Reviews

 “The whole little production is big.
 Awesome acting, writing, staging, flow/structure/pacing.”

 “I’ve laughed harder at this show than the last four shows I’ve seen and I paid hundreds of dollars to see them.”